- US Online Poker

 Like the laws themselves, opposition to cashless wagering is more historical than current.
 Virtually all parties with a stake in the matter are in favor of the change.

 The American Gaming Association has made its opinion quite clear.
-Just last week, it released a list of eight policy principles for modernizing casino payments.
+Just last week, it released a list of seven policy principles for modernizing casino payments.
 That in itself may have provided some of the impetus for the NGC to take action at this moment.

 AGA president Bill Miller praised the decision and the NGC’s flexibility on the matter, referring to one of those eight principles.